 5.3.
 When Third Party software is included within the scope of the Agreement, the Services will only be provided to users that have a reasonable level of competency and once the user has used help files and other resources available from the Third Party.

 5.4.
-Evolve do not guarantee having expertise for all Third Party software and cannot guarantee being able to resolve all Incidents relating to Third Party software logged.
+Evolve do not guarantee having expertise for all Third Party software and cannot guarantee being able to resolve all Issues relating to Third Party software logged.

 5.5.
 When Third Party information or services are provided Evolve can make no guarantees about quality or suitability.